Frances Goldin, Founder and President

 Matt is looking for emotionally, intellectually, and formally adventurous work of all kinds and is particularly interested in writers who believe nonfiction can be as artful as fiction.
 Queries for essays, heavily-researched narrative nonfiction, literary (especially meta & auto-) fiction, journalism, politics, history, memoir, biography, cultural studies, music, popular culture & science, sports (particularly soccer), travel, crime, food, literary genre work, are all welcome.

-Among Matt’s clients are Eula Biss, Stephen Burt, Dan Crane, John D’Agata, Brian Evenson, Josh Garrett-Davis, Aram Goudsouzian, Justin Hocking, Paul Lisicky, Lia Purpura, David Shields, and Ryan Van Meter.
+Among Matt’s clients are Eula Biss, Stephen Burt, Dan Crane, John D’Agata, Brian Evenson, Aram Goudsouzian, Justin Hocking, Paul Lisicky, Lia Purpura, David Shields, Ryan Van Meter, and Rob Walker.
 Matt was featured in Poets & Writers‘ “Twenty-One Agents You Should Know” and his clients have won or been shortlisted for the PEN/Martha Albrand Award, Pen/Revson Award, PEN USA Award, the New York Public Library Young Lions Award, the O. Henry Award, the Graywolf Literary Nonfiction Award, the Pushcart Prize, the Rona Jaffe Award, the Edgar Award, the Orion Book award, the Triangle Award, the National Book Critics Circle Award, and have received NEA, Whiting, Guggenheim, and Lannan Foundation grants.
 They publish in major magazines like The New Yorker, Harpers, and the New York Times Magazine, direct MFA writing programs such as Brown University and the University of Iowa, and have appeared on The Colbert Report, Conan O’Brien, Bookworm, NPR, as well as covers of the New York Times Book Review and New York Times bestseller lists.

 Ria Julien, Agent and Counsel